 During the Spring and Autumn is the best time to visit Taipei, it’s not too hot neither too cold.
 From July to August it’s the high season and the city is packed with tourists and the same happens during the Chinese New Year celebration.
 We were in Taiwan in the first week of October and it rained a lot, mostly because of a typhoon that was passing near the island.

 When planning our first trip to Taiwan we did a big research about what to do in Taipei and we decided to stay for 8 full days in the city.
-Time enough to rest from our 5 days cycling trip through Taiwan’s East Coast, to catch up with work and to do some serious sightseeing.
+Time enough to rest from our 4 days cycling trip on Taiwan’s East Coast, to catch up with work and to do some serious sightseeing.
 Out of our 8 days in town, 4 days were fully dedicated to visiting Taipei tourist spots, searching for unique experiences and eating local food.

 Before heading to our 4 days Taipei itinerary, let’s talk about visas, transportation and where to stay in Taipei.
 Some practical stuff you need to sort out before the trip!